West Brookfield, Mass. First Congregational Church

 The early history of Brookfield, and the Congregational church within, is difficult to discern, with most of the earliest town records having been lost to fire, and the earliest church records being lost to time.
 The town of Brookfield was first settled during the 1660s.
 The first meetinghouse in Brookfield was built atop Foster's Hill, though there were likely long periods where worship at that location was impossible due to ongoing conflicts with Native Americans.
 In 1715, construction began on the second meeting house and in 1717 the First Church was officially gathered.
 The third meetinghouse was constructed in 1755 about a half mile northwest of Foster's Hill, and in 1794 the fourth meetinghouse was constructed on the same spot as the third.

 West Brookfield split from Brookfield in 1848.
 At that time the First Church changed its name to Congregational Church.
-The church joined the United Church of Christ in 1964 and likely around that time changed its name again to First Congregational Church.
+The church joined the United Church of Christ in 1964 and likely around that time changed its name again to the First Congregational Church of West Brookfield, UCC.
 The church continues to serve its community today.

 This volume contains church records including covenant agreements, admissions, dismissions, marriages, baptisms, and records of church votes and meetings.